bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 latent variable :math:`\bf z` so that we can use it for our model :math:`P(\bf x|\bf z)`.
 This can be obtained either by sampling the prior (or posterior if available), or really any other method that would generate an accurate distribution for :math:`\bf x`.
-Once we have :math:`\bf z`, we we can encode the input data as usual.
-The one big difference is that we also have to encode our latent variable.
+Once we have :math:`\bf z`, we can run it through our model, get distributions for each :math:`x_i` and encode the input data as usual.
+The one big difference is that we also have to encode our latent variables.
 The latent variables *should* be distributed according to our prior distribution, so we can use it with the ANS coder to compress :math:`\bf z`.
 Notice that we cannot use the posterior here because we won't have access to :math:`\bf x` at decompression time, therefore, would not be able to decompress :math:`\bf z`.

 .. figure:: /images/bbans_latent_decode.png